MarcoBonomo/RAG-bot-checker/README.md

 **Q: Why didn't it find a robots.txt?**
 A: The site may not have one (which means everything is allowed by default), or the server returned an HTML error page instead of a 404.
 The tool warns you in both cases.

+**Q: My browser stripped the `javascript:` prefix when I pasted!**
+A: This is a common security feature in Chrome and Firefox.
+Just type `javascript:` back in front of the pasted code before saving the bookmark.

 **Q: Can I add more bots?**
 A: Yes — edit the `UAS` array in `bookmarklet.js` and add `{ua, label, info}` objects.